-The literature has proposed several alternative paths for enhancing the internal propogation in equilibrium models.1 The approach in this paper begins with the observation that the implicit sophistication required by agents to form rational expectations may be too great for many economic agents; rational expectations requires that forecasters have the ability to compute expectations conditional on the true distribution of the endogenous variables.
+This paper is motivated in part by the work of (Kurz et al., 2003, 2005), and begins with the observation that the implicit sophistication required by agents to form rational expectations may be too great for many economic agents: rational expectations requires that forecasters have the ability to compute expectations conditional on the true distribution of the endogenous variables.
 As an alternative, we assume that a fraction of the population has limited sophistication, or restricted perceptions, in forecasting.
 We do not abandon the hallmark cross equation restrictions of rational expectations models, however, and impose that all agents' forecasts are optimal within their (possibly) restricted class.
+There is a growing literature that models agents as boundedly rational, and one goal of this paper is to show that the insights from (Kurz et al., 2003, 2005) carry over to an economy with a mix of boundedly rational and fully rational agents.